CLSherrod/clsherrod.github.io/_pages/start.md

 - 🖼 [My Art](https://christophersherrod.com/chr1stopher/)

 ### Let’s Stay Connected
 Want to stay in the loop?
-Goto my [Hello page](/hello/).
+Go to my [Hello page](/hello/).
 Feel free to reply to any email — I actually read them.

 > "Living well isn’t about doing more.
 It’s about doing what matters — and letting the rest fall away."